 This minestrone soup recipe features nutrient-dense great northern beans, cabbage, potatoes, flavorful aromatics, and the smoky flavor of bacon.

-As you look down the list of ingredients for this recipe, you will notice Parmesan rind.
+As you look down the list of ingredients for this recipe, you'll notice Parmesan rind.
+It's my secret ingredient, of sorts.
 If you are unfamiliar with Parmesan rind, you may wonder what it is and why put it in a soup.

 Parmesan rind is an edible outer layer that forms as the wheel of cheese ages.
 And although these pieces you hold in your hand after grating may look unusable, they hold lots of flavor.